kpion/lightdom/README.md

 # LightDom

-A very small DOM selector, using native JS (ES6) (~190 lines of code)
+A very lightweight DOM selector, using native JS (ES6) (~190 lines of code)

-Just the basics things known in jquery, like:
+Just the basics things known from jquery, like:

 ```
 l('.someClass').append('<p>a paragraph</p>');